Zoocha/ZR-Search-Solr-bundle/README.md

-# Zoocha Solr Search Recipe Installation Guide
+# ZR Solr Search Recipe Installation Guide

-To install the Zoocha Solr Search Recipe, follow the steps below:
+To install the ZR Solr Search Recipe, follow the steps below:

 1. Open your terminal.
 2. Navigate to your project directory.